alexl746/ocr-diary-rag/results/readme.md

 ## TrOCR

-A transformer-based OCR model developed by :contentReference[oaicite:1]{index=1}, usually used in situations where fine-tuning on custom datasets is needed.
+A transformer-based OCR model developed by Microsoft, usually used in situations where fine-tuning on custom datasets is needed.
 Unfortunately, it resizes all images to 128×128 due to its rigid architecture, which restricted fine-tuning performance.
 Despite this, it still gave some good results.